nikitavasilev/codewars/README.md

 # codewars

-My solutions to Codewars Katas
+My solutions to Codewars Challenges (with subjects).